Tarsiciosh/EssentialFeed/NOTES.md

 func retrieve(dataForURL: ... repeat the same steps TF
 - remove deallocation and cancelling task tests
 - move the action before excecution TF
+- again the store is executing the old empty version of retrieve
 - in LocalFeeImageDataLoader, loadImageData: let task = LoadImageDataTask(completion)
 task.complete(